AlvaroFranco/NSDoge/README.md

 Now you are ready to go!

-###DISCLAIMER: Comic SansMS is highly recommended for printing the doge array
+###DISCLAIMER: Comic Sans MS is highly recommended for printing the doge array

 #####Author: Alvaro Franco
 #####Contact: <mailto:alvarofrancoayala@gmail.com>